 Next cover everything up with the plastic.
 Let it sit until the ice has melted plus 24 hours so the dye can fix.
 It helps to put it near a heater vent or other warm spot.

 When it is ready, rinse the fabric under cold running water while you remove the rubber bands or sinew, and continue to rinse until the water runs clear.
-Then pop it in the washing machine with hot water and ¼ cup of the Professional Textile Detergent.
+Then pop it in the washing machine with hot water and ¼ cup of the Dyer's Detergent.
 Dry in the dryer or air dry.

 Now we have our fabric ready to go, we are ready to cut.